GigaBitcoin/gigabitcoin.github.io/_drafts/2014-05-31-darkcoin-a-complete-guide-to-creating-your-own-masternode.md

 Initial Setup
 =============

 To start off, you need to buy a server to host your Masternode on (if you don’t own one already).
 This guide will be for Linux based servers (I’m running Ubuntu x32).
 I shamelessly recommend [Digital Ocean](https://www.digitalocean.com/?refcode=a4ad65c140a2).
-I'm using the single CPU with 512MB of RAM, a 20GB SSD, and one TB of transfer for $5/month!!! /salespitch
+I'm using the single CPU with 512MB of RAM, a 20GB SSD, and one TB of transfer for $5/month!!!
+Send me a DM on twitter and I'll send you a $10 promo code. /salespitch

 Configure Your Server’s Security
 ================================